peterbenoit/uspk-cart/docs/segment.15.md

 - [ ] Confirm `cart_id` is saved to and read from `localStorage`
 - [ ] Ensure cart is fetched and rehydrated after refresh
 - [ ] Provide fallback UI if no `cart_id` is found
+- [ ] Ensure user can access /cart from icon in Header

 ## Notes